ibm-cloud-docs/Db2onCloud/br.md

 ## Backup Retention Management
-Stored procedures for backup related functionality for db2

 Restoring from these retained backups requires opening a support ticket.
 Users cannot perform self-service restores from these backups.
 {: note}

+The `SAVE_BACKUP` call is used to mark backups that need to be retained for longer than the retention period.

-These stored procedures are used to mark backups that we would like to retain and moving them in COS to prevent them from being deleted by the automated cleanup process.
+The `REMOVE_SAVED_BACKUP` call is used to unmark a retained back so it can be deleted by the automated cleanup process.

-Inversely, functionality is also added to unmark these backups as well in case we realize we don't want them.

-Listing functionality is also added to show backups which we have available to us as well as which ones we have marked for retention, a sample output is shown below.
+The `LIST_BACKUP` functionality shows the complete list of backups along with the ones marked for retention, a sample output is shown below.

 ```
 BACKUP         PARTS       RETAIN